Palo Rojo

 • Sapwood: Whitish.

-• Heartwood: Intense red that with light darkens to dark brown.
-Often dark brown veins.
+• Heartwood: Deep red that darkens to dark brown in the light.
+Often with dark brown streaks.

 Impregnation